vscide/ZexToolsV1/README.md

-You write Terminal this code
+You just type the following code into the Terminal

 pkg install git -y